MicrosoftDocs/learn/learn-pr/azure/visual-studio-github-push/includes/1-introduction.md

 - Video: Work with your contact on the Learn team.
 - Zone pivots: See https://review.docs.microsoft.com/en-us/learn-docs/docs/unit-add-zone-pivots?branch=master
 - Think carefully about the knowledge prerequisites you declare for your content, and use them to shape the content and keep the scope reasonable.
 In both conceptual content and exercise steps, don't dwell on things you expect the reader to already know and understand.
 - Feel free to use HTML comments like these during authoring.
-They show up in published content as HTML comments - the platform doesn't render them on the page, but they are present in the pae source, so remove them all before publishing.
+They show up in published content as HTML comments - the platform doesn't render them on the page, but they are present in the page source, so remove them all before publishing.

 Guidance for content and exercise units: